-In the end they are going to be more of a hazard to pedestrians then an asset for local wildlife.
-Dead timber rots over time and the trees are likely going to become unstable dropping branches and could come down in heavy winds.
+In the end, they are going to be more of a hazard to pedestrians than an asset for local wildlife.
+Dead timber rots over time, and the trees are likely going to become unstable, dropping branches and could come down in heavy winds.

 The promise of Mt Barker Council to plant 3 times as many trees that have been removed, means the future is a lot brighter for our grandchildren and the future generations of the local native wildlife.